Does Behavioral Based Interviewing Still Work?

 In today’s market, you may not always find a candidate with the exact skills and qualities you seek.
 That's why your interviews should focus on revealing every competency a candidate possesses—not just the ones you are told to probe for on a short list.
 To hire the best people these days, you need to look deeper and discover everything a candidate might bring to the job.

 Furthermore, sharp candidates are turned off when they're asked the same predictable questions by several interviewers or made to sit through an endless and tightly scripted interview.
 It's important that candidates feel challenged, not bored, by the interview process.

 And keep in mind that today's candidates have new attitudes about jobs and careers.
 The right interview questions can uncover their true motivations and help you develop a sales pitch that really works.

 2. The challenge: More diverse candidates

 Interviewers increasingly face candidates from cultures with different values and new ways of communicating.
-And this trend is likely to continue with the recent doubling in the number of H-1B visas.
-According to Workforce 2020, minorities will account for more than half of new entrants into the workforce in the coming years.
-Many, with technical backgrounds or degrees, will come from "high-context" cultures such as Asian, Hispanic or Latino, and Middle Eastern.
+And this trend is likely to continue.
+Minorities now account for half of new entrants in the workforce.
+Many, with technical backgrounds or degrees, come from "high-context" cultures such as Asian, Hispanic or Latino, and Middle Eastern.